-20.25H.180 Development in the area of special flood hazard frequently flooded areas.
+20.25H.180 Development in frequently flooded areas.

-No use, development or activity may occur in an area of special flood hazard frequently flooded areas except as specifically allowed by this part.
+No use, development or activity may occur in frequently flooded areas except as specifically allowed by this part.
 All use, development or activity which is allowed is subject to the performance standards of this section and shall not result in a rise in the BFE.
 The requirements of this section may not be modified through a critical areas report.